thebushschool/fcsr/projects/rpi_car/readme.md

         Make modifications once again to fix the action if you see issues and try again.

-[Download here, change filename by adding your name](assignments/student_rcAvoid.ipynb).
+    * [Download here, change filename by adding your name](assignments/student_rcAvoid.ipynb).
 Then drag the notebook to SnooPi's JupyterLab student folder, rename it and edit for your autonomous action.

+    * [You may also need this notebook](student_snoopiSTOP.ipynb) that allows you to STOP SnooPi if things go awry!

+### E.  Autonomous Action Jupyter Notebook - Line Folowing

+In this assignment, We will attempt to program an Autonomous Action that SnooPi can take.
+In this case SnooPi will follow a line (made by sticking blue tape to the floor in an oval circuit or another way closed shape) as it moves.
+In addition, we will add Video and Sonar to the SnooPi actions - a frame will be captured and displayed each time through the "while" loop!
+We will walktrhough this code first.

+1. Please take the same steps as you did previously, rename file and drag it to SnooPi's Jupyter Lab into your own notebook folder without any modifcations.
+Make sure SnooPi can execute its autonomouis actions to capture video, and follow the line as it moves.

+1. Each student will then incorporate one or more (or all) actions from the previous exercises:
+    * Test SnooPi to see if Line Following works and make any adjustments to the line following sensor as needed.
+    * Find a ay to stop SnooPi at the end of the first loop.
+Yo ucan use one of the other actions to incorporate this into your code.
+        Make modifications once again to fix the action if you see issues and try again.

+    * [Download Line Follower code here, change filename by adding your name](assignments/student_rcLineFollower.ipynb).
+Then drag the notebook to SnooPi's JupyterLab student folder, rename it and edit for your autonomous action.

-[You may also need this notebook](student_snoopiSTOP.ipynb) that allows you to STOP SnooPi if things go awry!
+    * [You may also need this notebook](student_snoopiSTOP.ipynb) that allows you to STOP SnooPi if things go awry!